Stocks jump after Fed makes emergency rate cut in response to coronavirus

-NEW YORK (AP) — U.S. stocks jumped Tuesday after the Federal Reserve made an emergency rate cut to help shield the economy from the impact from the coronavirus outbreak.
+NEW YORK (AP) — Stocks got a boost Tuesday after the Federal Reserve made an emergency cut to interest rates in hopes of shielding the economy from the effects of the fast-spreading virus.

 Specialist Peter Mazza works on the floor of the New York Stock Exchange, Monday, March 2, 2020.
 (Source: AP Photo/Richard Drew)

-It had been down as much as 356 points shortly before the announcement.
+Stocks swung from a loss of 1% to a gain of 1% shortly after the Fed’s announcement, then were up 0.6% in mid-morning trading.

-The Dow surged 5% Monday in anticipation of moves by the Fed and other central banks to support the global economy following the worst week for stocks since the financial crisis of 2008.
+The Dow Jones Industrial Average had surged 5% Monday and had its biggest-ever point gain in anticipation of moves by the Fed and other central banks to support the global economy following the worst week for stocks since the financial crisis of 2008.

 The Fed cut short-term rates by half a percentage point, the biggest cut in more than a decade.